Hanif Abdurraqib: Honors

 In 2017, Abdurraqib received an honorary degree in human ecology from the College of the Atlantic.
-The Crown Ain't Worth Much was a finalist for the Eric Hoffer Book Award and nominated for a 2017 Hurston-Wright Legacy Award.
-They Can't Kill Us Until They Kill Us was named a best book of 2017 by numerous outlets, including NPR, Pitchfork, the Los Angeles Review, the Chicago Tribune, Stereogum, the National Post (Canada), Paste, the CBC, and Esquire.
-Go Ahead in the Rain: Notes to A Tribe Called Quest was a finalist for the 2019 Kirkus Prize in Nonfiction and was longlisted for the 2019 National Book Award for Nonfiction.
+The Crown Ain't Worth Much was a finalist for the Eric Hoffer Book Award and nominated for a 2017 Hurston/Wright Legacy Award.
+They Can't Kill Us Until They Kill Us was named a best book of 2017 by numerous outlets, including NPR, Pitchfork, the Los Angeles Review, the Chicago Tribune, Stereogum, National Post (Canada), Paste, CBC, and Esquire.
+Go Ahead in the Rain: Notes to A Tribe Called Quest was a finalist for the 2019 Kirkus Prize in nonfiction and was longlisted for the 2019 National Book Award for Nonfiction.

-In June 2021, Cbus Libraries announced they are commissioning The People’s Mural of Columbus, which will feature Abdurraqib.
+In June 2021, Cbus Libraries announced they are commissioning The People's Mural of Columbus, which will feature Abdurraqib.
 The mural is set to be completed in August 2021 in the writer's hometown of Columbus, Ohio.

-Abdurraqib was awarded a MacArthur Fellowship in 2021.
+Abdurraqib was awarded a MacArthur Fellowship in 2021 and a Windham-Campbell Prize in 2024.

 Personal life

-In 2017, Abdurraqib moved back to Columbus, Ohio.
-He previously lived in New Haven, Connecticut.